 WM.
 C. SCHOTT & LUCIA RIEDLIN

-In 1910, Wililam C. Schott had become acquainted with Lucia Riedlin.
+By 1910, William C. Schott met Lucia Riedlin, his future wife.
 Both Will and Lucia were the youngest children in their families.
-Will gave Lucia (or Lucy) a mint Gold Eagle coin for her birthday, which she never used, but retained as a keepsake.
-(It still remains in the Schott family along with a note from Lucy explaining the gift.)
-Four years later, on September 30, 1914, Lucia Riedlin married Will (as Lucy called him) at the William Riedlin home, at 925 Main Street in Covington, KY.
+Will gave Lucia (or Lucy) a mint Gold Eagle coin for her 18th birthday, which she never used, but retained as a keepsake.
+(It still remains in the Schott family’s possession along with a note from Lucy stating the date and explaining the gift.)
+Four years later, on September 30, 1914, Lucia Riedlin married Willy (as Lucy called him) at the William Riedlin home, at 925 Main Street in Covington, KY.
 Their wedding pictures are below.
-A reception followed with 100 people attending their reception at the Bavarian Rathskeller.
-The couple honeymooned in Havana, Cuba, and a passenger list on a ship that departed from New York City shows their names.
-The first home the couple lived in after their marriage was on the corner of University Court and Strait Street next to the University of Cincinnati (U.C.), just up the hill from where Will had lived and worked.
+A reception followed, with 100 people attending a celebration at the Bavarian Rathskeller.
+For their honeymoon, the couple visitied Havana, Cuba.
+A passenger list for a ship that departed from New York City shows their names is below.
+After their marriage, the first home that the couple lived in was located on the corner of University Court and Strait Street next to the University of Cincinnati (U.C.) - just up the hill from where Will and his family had lived and worked.

 THE BROTHERS DIVERSIFIED

 SCHOTT BROTHERS REALTY was established around 1916.
 It may have begun with some speculative attempts to acquire properties in the vicinity of expected subway entrances to the Cincinnati Subway System.
 Plans for this system had begun in 1910; a bond issuance for it was raised in 1916 and construction began in 1920.
 However, by 1929 - after several miles of tunnels were constructed without tracks - the Great Depression began.
 In the midst of the economic crisis, work on the subway ceased and the project was abandoned.
 It is believed the brothers disposed of their properties near the never-completed subway system in the 1930s.